 As information formats and technologies are changing rapidly, standards and conventions for citing many electronic sources have not yet been formalised by style authorities.
 If there is no specific guideline for a particular electronic source, base your citation on an existing guideline.

-The date on which you viewed or downloaded the source.
+The accessed date is the date you viewed or downloaded the source.
 As online materials can change or disappear at any time, you must cite the date on which you accessed the information.

 Finding bibliographic information for print sources like books is easy; the required details are usually on the first few pages.
 With electronic sources, finding the relevant information is not always so straightforward.
 You may need to look a little harder and be resourceful.